 The Case of Lynne Stewart: A Justice Department Attack on the Bill of Rights (National Lawyers Guild: 2005) Download the PDF file .

-Breach of Privilege Original Report: This report brings to light the government’s long history of covert surveillance of attorneys and their activist clients.
-In Breach of Privilege: Spying on Lawyers in the United States, NLG Senior Researcher Traci Yoder gives a comprehensive analysis of covert government spying on the legal profession and its detrimental impact on […]
+Breach of Privilege: Spying on Lawyers in the United States (2014) brings to light the government’s long history of covert surveillance of attorneys and their activist clients.
+In Breach of Privilege: Spying on Lawyers in the United States, NLG Senior Researcher Traci Yoder gives a comprehensive analysis of covert government spying on the legal profession […]

-High Crimes: NLG Report on Strategies to Further Marijuana Legalization Initiatives In November 2012, Washington and Colorado became the first states—and the first jurisdictions in the world—to legalize the possession, use, and regulated distribution of marijuana.
-Although Attorney General Eric Holder promised in March 2013 to announce a Department of Justice policy to address the […]
+High Crimes: Strategies to Further Marijuana Legalization Initiatives (2013) In November 2012, Washington and Colorado became the first states—and the first jurisdictions in the world—to legalize the possession, use, and regulated distribution of marijuana.
+Although Attorney General Eric Holder promised in March 2013 to announce a Department of Justice policy to address the state initiatives, […]

 Delegation in Venezuela: Report of the NLG Delegation on the April 14, 2013 Presidential Election and Expanded May-June Audit in Venezuela.
 On April 14, 2013, over 79 percent of the electorate participated in the special elections to determine the next president of the Bolivarian Republic of Venezuela.
 Nícolás Maduro Moros won the election with 50.61% of the […]